rashedulalbab253/DermatoScan-End-to-End-AI/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-### Attribution
-Digital foundations for this project were derived from the open-source work of MD.
-ENAMUL ATIQ and enhanced for a full-stack, end-to-end production environment.

 ---
 **Developed with ❤️ by [Rashed]**